cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 	    dt_sauv 100
 	    periode_sauvegarde_securite_en_heures 23

-	    # Stop if one of the following criteria is checked: #
+	    # Stop if one of the following criteria is met: #
 	    # End time [s] #
 	    tmax 10.0